sbosnick/luther/README.md

 ---
 ## Usage

 Luther is current very much a work in progress.
-The following is intended to be (roughly) how it will work once it is complete.
+The following roughly how it works:

 ```rust
 extern crate luther;